-HPAC and the CBioMed Program are directed Mr. Doyen Rainey.
+HPAC and the CBioMed Program are directed by Doyen Rainey.
 Doyen Rainey joined the HPAC team in 2007 with several years of experience as an author and educator.
 A UT Dallas alum, Doyen was a McDermott Scholar and campus leader, active in Student Government and as Speaker for the Collegium V honors college.
-He earned three Teacher Certifications and a Master's in Teaching, bachelor's degrees in Literary Studies and Psychology, and a national Scholastic Art and Writing award.
+He earned three Teacher Certifications and a Master's in Teaching, bachelor's degrees in Literary Studies and Psychology, and a national

+Scholastic Art and Writing award.
 His contributions to pre-health advising include developing courses and presenting at national, regional, and state conferences.
 He currently serves as an officer of the Texas Association of Advisors for the Health Professions (TAAHP) and National Association of Advisors for the Health Professions (NAAHP).

-Mrs. Shirley Anderson coordinates the CBioMed program and students work closely with her, planning their studies and scheduling and enrolling in classes.
-Mrs. Anderson earned a Master's Degree in Higher Education Administration & Supervision and is currently pursuing a doctorate in Higher Education.
+Shirley Anderson coordinates the CBioMed program and students work closely with her, planning their studies and scheduling and enrolling in classes.
+Shirley earned a Master's Degree in Higher Education Administration & Supervision and is currently pursuing a doctorate in Higher Education.
 She previously worked at a high school with a focus on college admissions and scholarship applications.
-Mrs. Anderson is currently Treasurer for the Texas Association for Advisors of Health Professions and served previously as a Member-at-Large and Secretary.
+Shirley served on the executive board for the Texas Association for Advisors of Health Professions (TAAHP) as Member-at-Large, Secretary, and Treasurer.
+Additionally, she is a Member-at-Large for the Southeastern Association of Advisors for the Health Professions (SAAHP).

 CBioMed students may also be advised by another HPAC advisor.
-Ms. Thuy Luong holds a Master's Degree in Development Economics.
+Thuy Luong holds a Master's Degree in Development Economics.
 She has a background in international diplomacy and served students at the University of Arkansas prior to coming to UT Dallas.
-Ms. Jeanna Kirk earned a degree in General Studies and has a certificate in Early Education.
-Ms. Kirk is currently a co-facilitator of JAMP.
+Jeanna Kirk earned a degree in General Studies and has a certificate in Early Education.
+Jeanna is currently a co-facilitator of JAMP.
 Health professions students at UT Dallas are also served by HPAC consultant David Murchison, D.D.S., retired Director of Dental Operations for the U.S. Air Force.
 Dr. Murchison teaches Oral Histology and Medical Histology at UT Dallas and teaches at Texas A&M College of Dentistry.
 He serves as a member of the UT Dallas Health Professions Evaluation Committee.